 Cloud is becoming an increasingly important piece of business technology.
 Avoiding it is expensive, especially when you consider the many ways in which it can improve your productivity.

 So how do you set up cloud as quickly as possible?
 At Atlantic.Net, our one-click apps bypass the setup and installation of major applications by provisioning servers with applications already installed – in less than 30 seconds.
 Click here for one-click cloud hosting.
-We also offer solutions for managed, HIPAA compliant and dedicated hosting.
+We also offer solutions for HIPAA compliant cloud storage.